zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/2/_index.md

 [CALLOUT networks/admin-workstation.svg,networks/chef-server.svg] In this part, you connect to Chef server from the administrator's workstation.

-The publish phase uploads your cookbooks and any dependencies that are listed in your <code class="file-path">Berksfile</code>.
+The publish phase uploads your cookbooks and any dependencies that are listed in your <% fp 'Berksfile' %>.

 Let's verify that your cookbook is on the Chef server.
 There are two ways to do this &ndash; from the command line or from the Chef management console.

 #### Verify from the command line

-On the administrator's workstation or provisioning node, the `delivery-cluster` cookbook sets up a `knife` configuration file, <code class="file-path">knife.rb</code>, and server certificates to enable you to administer your Chef server from your workstation or provisioning node.
+On the administrator's workstation or provisioning node, the `delivery-cluster` cookbook sets up a `knife` configuration file, <% fp 'knife.rb' %>, and server certificates to enable you to administer your Chef server from your workstation or provisioning node.

-To verify the status of the `awesome_customers` cookbook from the command line, first, move to the <code class="file-path">~/delivery-cluster</code> directory on the administrator's workstation or provisioning node.
+To verify the status of the `awesome_customers` cookbook from the command line, first, move to the <% fp '~/delivery-cluster' %> directory on the administrator's workstation or provisioning node.

 ```bash
 # ~
 $ cd ~/delivery-cluster
 ```

-You'll see your <code class="file-path">knife.rb</code> file and the <code class="file-path">trusted_certs</code> directory, which contains the Chef server's SSL certificates.
+You'll see your <% fp 'knife.rb' %> file and the <% fp 'trusted_certs' %> directory, which contains the Chef server's SSL certificates.

 ```bash
 # ~/delivery-cluster